Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 - military intervention: by using its and allies' military forces to forcefully take control of another country, or areas of it

 Forced labour is not literally being forced to work.
 It refers to when people are trapped or have no other choice.
+THe ILO defines it as when people are coerced through violence or manipulation, or more subtly through the accumulation of debt or threat of denunciation to authorities.
 For example:
 - the Kafala system in Middle Eastern states, used by the UAE during preparation for the World Cup, involved employers confiscating and changing the terms of contracts so people were effectively forced to work for longer.
+Employers have been known to go bankrupt and migrants are effectively trapped in their destination country.
-- debts to employers and people smugglers across the world are a huge business - people may sign contracts with agencies or loaned money to be transported
+- debts to employers and people smugglers across the world are a huge business - people may sign contracts with agencies or loaned money to be transported, and can only be transported back home if they pay this back.
+-

 ### Influences